rails/rails/guides/source/security.md

 After reading this guide, you will know:

-* How use the built-in authentication generator.
+* How to use the built-in authentication generator.
 * All countermeasures _that are highlighted_.
 * The concept of sessions in Rails, what to put in there and popular attack methods.
 * How just visiting a site can be a security problem (with CSRF).